aurelia/aurelia.github.io-old/_harp/docs.md

 <h2 id="views-and-view-models"><a href="#views-and-view-models">Views and View Models</a></h2>

 In Aurelia, user interface elements are composed of _view_ and _view-model_ pairs.
 The _view_ is written with HTML and is rendered into the DOM.
 The _view-model_ is written with JavaScript and provides data and behavior to the _view_.
 The templating engine and/or DI are responsible for creating these pairs and enforcing a predictable lifecycle for the process.
 Once instantiated, Aurelia's powerful _databinding_ links the two pieces together allowing changes in your data to be reflected in the _view_ and vice versa.
-This Separation of Concerns is great for developer/designer collaboration, maintainability, architectural flexibility and even source control.
+This Separation of Concerns is great for developer/designer collaboration, maintainability, architectural flexibility, and even source control.

 <h3 id="dependency-injection"><a href="#dependency-injection">Dependency Injection (DI)</a></h3>